kekyo/chibicc-cil-toolchain/README.md

 |`string`|`System.String`| |
 |`typeref`|`System.TypedReference`| |

-Among the built-in types, the `System.Boolean` type is special in that chibias always apply 1-byte marshalling when using this type.
+Among the built-in types, the `System.Boolean` and `System.Char` types are special, and when we use these types, they always apply 1-byte or 2-byte marshalling.
-By default in .NET, the footprint size of `System.Boolean` varies depending on the situation, but assemblies generated using chibias will always have a footprint size of 1 byte.
+.NET default, although the footprint size of these types can depending on the situation.
+It means that assemblies generated will always be the above size.

 The function pointer type is specified as follows:
 (Separated with white space is not allowed.)